 Protective Clothing.

-Each line-member must maintain and inspect their protective clothing in accordance with the SOGs.
+Each line-member must maintain and inspect their protective clothing in accordance with the SOPs.
 You must report any damage requiring repair/replacement to your supervisor.
 Any equipment needing repair/replacement is considered out of service until repaired or replaced.

 Use of NFPD Apparatus and Personal Vehicles.

-If you operate, or may operate, NFPD Apparatus, or a personal vehicle in the performance of NFPD activities/duties, you must follow the procedures outlined in the relevant SOGs and obey the following rules:
+If you operate, or may operate, NFPD Apparatus, or a personal vehicle in the performance of NFPD activities/duties, you must follow the procedures outlined in the relevant SOPs and obey the following rules:

 Valid Driver's License.